CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 4B - Appearance.md

 \text{Quaoar} & 163 \text{ dy} & \approx163\text{ dy} & 45\% \\ \hline
 \end{array}
 ```
+This formula works so well because all these bodies have orbital eccentricities very close to $0$.\
 $\blacksquare$

 On Mercury, near perihelion, the orbital speed exceeds the rotational speed, leading to an apparent retrograde motion of the Sun: the Sun appears to go backwards for a period of time, and thus some places on Mercury experience a double sunrise or double sunset.